Phase lines in mean-field models with nonuniform external forces: Conclusions

 \section{Conclusions}

 We study a generic mean-field model of systems in external fields.
-The field may have arbitrary dependence on the order parameter and on the spatial coordinate.
+The field may have arbitrary dependence on the order parameter $h(\phi)$ and on the spatial coordinate $q(r)$.
 This treatment generalizes numerous works on vastly different systems.
-The graphical construction shown in Figs. \ref{fig_graph_sol_f2p}, \ref{fig_graph_sol_f3p}, \ref{fig_finding_phi0}, and \ref{fig_g_of_phi} provides a simple presentation of the governing equations Eqs. (\ref{3eqs_eq1})-(\ref{3eqs_eq3}) and leads to the phase diagrams in Figs. \ref{fig_phase_diagram1} and \ref{fig_phase_diagram2}.
-Monotonous fields have a point in space where they are maximal and this point is analogous to a surface in wetting phenomena.
+The graphical construction shown in Figs. \ref{fig_graph_sol_f2p}-- \ref{fig_finding_phi0} and \ref{fig_g_of_phi} provides a simple interpretation of the governing equations Eqs. (\ref{3eqs_eq1})-(\ref{3eqs_eq3}) and leads to the phase diagrams in Figs. \ref{fig_phase_diagram1} and \ref{fig_phase_diagram2}.
+Monotonic fields have a point in space where they are maximal and this point is analogous to a surface in wetting phenomena.
 We find that the bulk critical point expands to a line of second-order phase transition that ends in a ``surface critical point''.
 A line of first-order transition meets the second-order line at this point.
-This line resembles the prewetting line in wetting phenomena and the adsorption diverges on it (not shown) \cite{cahn_jcp1977,pgg_rmp1985,evans_mol_phys1983,evans_mol_phys1984}.
-If some conditions apply on $h(\phi)$, non-monotonous profiles can form even when external forcing $\sim q(r)$ is monotonous.
-It would be interesting to investigate how the order-parameter evolves dynamically to the equilibrium profiles found here.
-We predict an interfacial instability as a result of competition between the long-range nature of the force and the local diffusive transport and surface-tension related stress.
+This line resembles the prewetting line in wetting phenomena \cite{schick_prb1983} and the adsorption increases discontinuously on it (not shown) \cite{cahn_jcp1977,pgg_rmp1985,evans_mol_phys1983,evans_mol_phys1984, schick_prb1984}.